List of people executed in Florida (pre-1972): 1920s

-Electrocution (1924–1972)
+Electrocution

-In 1923, the state legislature passed a new law, written by Fred H. Davis, switching the official execution method from hanging to electrocution.
-This new method required executions to be moved from local jails to a permanent execution chamber in state prison facilities.
-Despite an early challenge in July 1929 by the circuit court of Union County over the prison superintendent being named a secondary executioner (as he was not elected or appointed), the electrocution law was held up by the state supreme court in November 1930.
+In 1923, the state legislature passed a new law, written by Fred H. Davis, changing the official execution method from local hangings to centralized electrocution at the state prison on January 1, 1924.
+Despite an early challenge to the new law in July 1929 by the circuit court of Union County over the prison superintendent being named a secondary executioner (as he was not elected or appointed), the electrocution law was held up by the state supreme court in November 1930.
 Sheriffs were still required to perform as primary executioners during this period until 1941, when a new law designated the state prison's first assistant engineer as the executioner.

-Although hanging had been abolished as an execution method, two more executions by hanging would occur during this period:
+Two further hangings would also take place by exception, as noted below.